mikehagerty/hashwrap/README.md

 If you wish to change the default max array sizes (see above), you should set these vals in shell environment vars first.

+#### Install toml

+This needs to be installed before you install hashwrap

+    >pip install toml

 #### Install directly from pypi

     >pip install hashwrap